zesk/build/documentation/source/env/index.md

     export DOCUMENTATION_CLOUDFRONT_ID
     DOCUMENTATION_CLOUDFRONT_ID="${DOCUMENTATION_CLOUDFRONT_ID-}"

 The values for `Type:` match [standard types](../guide/types.md).
-The `Category:` simply places it that documentation category.
-The behavior here is to set the environment variable to blank unless it is set already.
+The `Category:` simply places the variable in that documentation category.
+The behavior here is to **set the environment variable to blank** unless it is set already.
 Most project environment variables will follow this pattern unless they are derived from other environment variables and the idea is that this value should come from, you know, the environment.